open-telemetry/opentelemetry-php/README.md

 $span->end(); // pass status as an optional argument
 ```

+## Static Analysis
+We use [Phan](https://github.com/phan/phan/) for static analysis.
+Currently our phan configuration is just set with a standard default analysis configuration.
+You can use our phan docker hook to easily perform static analysis on your changes:
+`./resources/phan-using-docker`

 ## Testing
 To make sure the tests in this repo work as you expect, you can use the included docker test wrapper: